alexgroom/gramola-project-guides/create-mobile-app.md

 More on Dart and why Flutter uses it [here](https://hackernoon.com/why-flutter-uses-dart-dd635a054ebf).

 #### Creating a blank app and testing it
 Before we dive into our app's code let's create a blank application and test if everything works properly.

+Note that the terminal window for running flutter is local to where the Android and/or an iOS development environment (ie. a Mac) has been installed.

 ~~~shell
 $ flutter create blank_app